ecashin/go-getting/web/shareform/README.rst

   what changes, increasing their confidence in the software.
 * Oauth or other --- The users could be authenticated using a trusted technology like `OAuth <http://en.wikipedia.org/wiki/OAuth>`_.
-* Visual Remote-Edit Cues --- When a remote user makes an edit, the local user needs a way to quickly know that something has changed and how.

-  One idea would be to outline the changing field in a highlight color and append an italicized (*"Eugene is editing ..."*) text string to the field's label.

-  The band field has the highlighting.
-Its highlighting mechanism could be factored out and used by the other fields.
 * Validate CSRF --- To foil cross-site request forgery (CSRF), the CSRF token that is already included in the HTML would need to be sent by the client to the server and validated.